Travix-International/frontend-tech-test/SUBMISSION.md

 ### Offline First PWA

 Currently this application treats the network as always available.
-A real world application would offline first with a network-first strategy for updates but fallback to IndexDB/WebSQL or localstorage if the network is unavailable.
+A real world application would be offline first with a network-first strategy for updates but fallback to IndexDB/WebSQL or localstorage if the network is unavailable.

 ### Security